 SCHEDULE P – PART 2

-Part 2 provides a historical summary of loss and ALAE development by policy year on a net of reinsurance basis.
+Part 2 provides a historical summary of incurred loss and ALAE development by policy year on a net of reinsurance basis.
 Columnar headings provide instructions necessary for completion.
 Column 11 equals Column 10 minus Column 9 for common years (Rows 1 through 20).
 Column 12 equals Column 10 minus Column 8 for common years (Rows 1 through 19).

 The definition of “prior years” should be the same as that used by the company in Part 1.